-Article and book publishing may account for up to 25 percent of your CPE credits.
+Article and book publishing may help by counting for up to 25% of your CPE credits.
 Lecturing, speaking or leading discussions may account for up to 60 percent of your CPE credits.

 Once you have completed your CPE credits, hold on to the documentation for at least five years.
 This documentation includes the titles and descriptions of courses, the dates attended, the sponsor and how many CPE hours you are claiming for each course.

 This field blends the rigor and detail-oriented nature of accounting with the thrill of catching a bad guy.
 Forensic accountants are often central in cases involving organized crime, embezzlement, and money laundering.
 They also work with attorneys in civil cases such as divorce, where parties may seek to hide assets from their opposition.
 Learn More

 The world of finance is perfect for someone with an accounting background.
 Thus, focusing on financial analysis as part of an accounting degree is a perfect choice.
 Accountants who concentrate on finance for their MBA can perhaps launch their way into a CFO position and career as a financial advisor.
 Learn More

 The world of computing and high technology needs accountants who can apply their fastidious and detail-oriented minds to the databases and networks.
 Accountants in this sector evaluate the risks in their firm's information systems.